Are you dealing with a disrespectful teenager?

-It’s amazing how many parents call their children disrespectful and then model the very behaviour they’re criticising.
+It’s amazing how many parents call their children disrespectful and then model the exact behaviour they’re criticising.

 Remember, your children are constantly watching you as a role model.

-If you want your teenagers to be respectful towards you, you need to adopt a respectful attitude towards them, towards your spouse, and towards people outside the family.
+If you’re wondering how to get your kids to respect you, you need to adopt a respectful attitude toward them, toward your spouse, and toward people outside the family.

 This is especially important when your teenager is testing boundaries.

 Do your best to rise above the level of your teenager’s behaviour.
 You can’t win by descending to their level.
 You can only win by being calm, consistent and modelling a better kind of behaviour.

 Ideally, this role modelling is something that should start early in the life of your child.
 But it’s never too late!

 It’s definitely one of the keys to raising a successful and happy child.